Mahesh77300/Customer-Shopping-Behavior-Analysis/README.md

 ## 📌 Overview
 This project analyzes customer purchasing behavior using Python, SQL, and Power BI.
-The objective is to uncover insights into spending patterns, demographics, product preferences, subscription impact, and shipping behavior to support data-driven decisions.
+The objective is to uncover insights into spending patterns, demographics, product preferences, subscription impact, and shipping behavior to support data-driven decisions and translate raw data into strategic business intelligence by:

+✅ Data Preparation,Modeling & Exploratory Data Analysis (Python): Clean and transform the raw dataset for analysis.

+✅ Data Analysis (SQL): Simulate business transactions, and run queries to extract insights on customer segments, loyalty, and purchase drivers.

+✅ Visualization & Insights (Power BI): Build an interactive dashboard that highlights key patterns and trends, enabling stakeholders to make data-driven decisions.

+✅ Report and Presentation: Write a clear project report summarizing your key findings and business recommendations.
+Prepare a presentation that visually communicates insights and actionable recommendations to stakeholders.

 ---